Health Topics Cardiovascular Disease

 With a heart attack, stroke or ruptured aneurysm, those are only the symptoms of what’s really going on inside the heart and vessels.
 The cause is chronic inflammation.
 It sets off a destructive and deadly process that starts with the inner lining of the vessels called the endothelium.
 When you eat inflammatory, toxic foods like processed white flour, processed sugar, animal fat or animal protein (like dairy or eggs), the inflammatory process causes the inner lining of the arteries to get stiff, irritated and sticky.
 This is the perfect environment for cholesterol and blood cells to form plaque and block blood flow.
 The inflammation also causes cholesterol and fat in the blood to oxidize, adding to the destruction and stickiness of the vessels.
 The good news is the inflammation usually dies down after 6 hours or so.
 The bad news is that then it’s lunchtime, and the whole process starts all over again!

-Stopping inflammation and reversing the damage to the heart and vessels requires adopting a whole plant-based diet.
+Stopping inflammation and reversing the damage to the heart and vessels requires adopting a whole food, plant-based diet.
 This means drastically reducing or eliminating those inflammation-triggering foods such as processed snack foods, processed sugar and white flour, processed oils, and animal fat and animal protein.
 Those destructive foods are then replaced with the anti-inflammatory and healing phytonutrients that make up the whole plant-based diet.

 Although all whole plant foods have antioxidant and anti-inflammatory properties, there are certain phytonutrients that are specifically vital in reversing and preventing cardiovascular disease: